 Question: In your opinion, if a person sincerely attempts to do something worthwhile, and is stopped by forces beyond his control, are his efforts worth just as much as if he had succeeded?
 Any effort we put into doing something worthwhile has tremendous value, even when circumstances beyond our control prevent us from achieving our goal.
-We are responsible for sincerely trying our best, but the actual outcome is in יהוה 's hands.
+We are responsible for sincerely trying our best, but the actual outcome is in $\pi n \pi' s$ hands.
 By keeping this in mind, we can remain motivated to persevere, and not be discouraged by setbacks.

 Question: Is there ever a time that persistence is a negative thing?
 Certainly if someone's persisting at accomplishing something that would harm himself or others, then the persistence is negative.
-Furthermore, when we try sincerely and with all of our efforts at accomplishing something and don't succeed, it could be a sign that ultimately it wouldn't be for our best to do so and it may be wise to let it go.
+Furthermore, when we try sincerely and with all of our efforts at accomplishing something and don't succeed, it could be a sign that ultimately it wouldn't be for our best to do so and it may be wise to let it go. יהוה could have a better plan for us.